R. Austin Freeman: Early life

 After qualifying, Freeman spent a year as a house physician at the hospital.
 He married his childhood sweetheart Annie Elizabeth Edwards in London on 15 April 1887, and the couple later had two sons.
 He then entered the Colonial Service in 1887 as an assistant surgeon.
-He served for a time in Keta, Ghana, in 1887 during which time he dealt with an epidemic of black water fever which killed forty percent of the European population at that port.
+He served for a time in Keta, Ghana, in 1887 during which time he dealt with an epidemic of black water fever which killed forty per cent of the European population at that port.
 He had six months of leave from mid 1888 and returned to Accra on the Gold Coast just in time to volunteer for the post of medical officer on the planned expedition to Ashanti and Jaman.

 Freeman was the doctor, naturalist and surveyor for the expedition to Ashanti and Jaman, two independent states in the Gold Coast.
 The expedition set out from Accra on 8 December 1888, with a band consisting of a band-master and six boys playing two side drums and five fifes, three European officers (the Commissioner, Freeman and the Officer in Charge of the Constables), one Native officer, 100 Hausa constables, a gunners' party with a rocket trough, an apothecary, apothecary's assistant, a hospital orderly, and 200 bearers.
 The expedition went first to Kumasi (or Coolmassie as it appears in older accounts), the capital of the then independent kingdom of Ashanti.
 Their second port of call was Bondoukou, Ivory Coast, where they arrived only to find that the king had just signed a protectorate treaty with the French.

 However, the expedition was a political failure as the British spokesman blurted out in front of the chiefs that the British were willing to supply a loan of £400 which the king had requested.
 However the King had requested this loan with the proviso that it be kept secret from his chiefs.
 He therefore denied any knowledge of it and the expedition moved on to Bontúku, the capital of Jaman.
 Here they were left cooling their heels while the King there finalised a treaty with the French, who had been quicker off the mark.
 The expedition was recalled after five months.
 Bleiler asserts, without any supporting evidence, that "It was mostly through Freeman's intelligence and tact that the expedition was not massacred".
 Although the mission overall was a failure, the collection of data by Freeman was a success, and his future in the colonial service seemed assured.
 Unfortunately, he became ill with blackwater fever and was invalided home in 1891, being discharged from the service two months before the minimum qualification period for a pension.